FlorinGh/data-analysis-and-prediction-masters/README.md

 ### Objectives:
 *Interacting with the outside world:*
-&npsp; &npsp; &npsp; Reading and writing with a variety of file formats and data stores
+Reading and writing with a variety of file formats and data stores

 *Preparation:*
-> Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis
+Cleaning, munging, combining, normalizing, reshaping, slicing and dicing, and transforming data for analysis

 *Transformation:*
-&npsp; &npsp; &npsp;
+Applying mathematical and statistical operations to groups of datasets to derive new datasets (aggreating a large table by group variables, augmenting images for a image recognitions algorithm).

 *Modeling and computation:*
-&npsp; &npsp; &npsp;
+Connecting your data to statistical models, machine learning algorithms or other computational tools

 *Presentation:*
-&npsp; &npsp; &npsp;
+Creating interactive os static graphical visualization or textual summaries